gmetz19/MedmontMaps/README.md

 Export medmont data and covert to a .csv file

-label as cyan or red, full or shire, left or right and save into the same folder with the matlab files
+label as cyan or red, left or right and save into the same folder with the matlab files

 Edit the csv files and delete the two rightmost columns: COLOR and STOPWATCH (Matlab dlmread cannot read any words below the header line specified)